Preparing Your Child for School: Communication Skills That Matter

 Vocabulary: The Building Blocks

-Here’s something that may come as a mild surprise: Before children even learn how to read, they must first develop a sizeable vocabulary of about 5,000 words.
-Not just simple words like “cat” and “ball,” but complex ideas, such as different, between, before and because.
+Here's a revelation that might surprise you: Before children even learn how to read, they must first develop a sizeable vocabulary of about 5,000 words.
+This includes not only basic terms like "cat" and "ball", but also intricate concepts like "different", "between", "before", and "because".

 Speech Sound Development: More Than Just Clear Talking

-When people think about preparing child for kindergarten speech, they often focus solely on pronunciation.
-While it's true that your child needs to be understood by their teacher and classmates, speech sound development involves so much more than just clear articulation.
+When people think about preparing a child for kindergarten speech, they often focus solely on pronunciation.
+While it's true that your child needs to be understood by their teacher and classmates, speech sound development involves so much more than just clear pronunciation.

 Children need to understand the sound system of English to become successful readers and writers.
 They need several key phonological skills: